Top 10 fastest dog breeds

 1. English Greyhound

-To this day the English Greyhound, is a world leader in terms of speed.
-It can develop up to 70 km per hour for a short distance.
+To this day the English Greyhound is a world leader in terms of speed.
+It can reach speeds of up to 70 km per hour when running a short distance.
 While many dog breeds haven’t been around for all too long, the English Greyhound is among the most ancient breeds of dogs.
 Although the Greyhound is large, this does not prevent it to be dainty and graceful dog.
 Smooth hair, slender body, long neck, muscular legs and chest.
 According to scientists, this breed is the fastest mammal after the cheetah.
 Regardless of the wonderful sporting qualities, the Greyhound is a slacker and perfectly gets in the role of companion and friend of children.
 These are healthy dogs with stable psyche who will love nothing more than curling up with you on the sofa after you have got rid of your excess energy.
 For high energy dog owners, there are no better options for fast breeds of dog than the English Greyhound.
 They are also one of the most common fast dog breeds so you won’t have all too much trouble finding a puppy, or if you head down to any shelter, there are bound to be a few ex-racing greyhounds knocking around!

 2. Persian greyhound

-The Persian greyhound or Saluki, which is considered the ancestor of the greyhound.
-Saluki name comes from the ancient city Salyuk in the Arabian Peninsula.
+The Persian greyhound or Saluki is considered the ancestor of the greyhound.
+The Saluki name comes from the ancient city Salyuk in the Arabian Peninsula.
 In ancient Egypt, they were pets of chiefs and people of the Pharaohs, they played a very pivotal role in these civilisations, upon a Pharaoh's death, the dogs were embalmed like pharaohs and laid in tombs with them.
-These dogs can run with more than 60 kilometers per hour, but unlike Greyhounds are able to maintain this speed for hours and are very durable.
-At distances over 800 meters Saluki is not only not inferior to the Greyhound, but even shows better results.
+These dogs can run with more than 60 kilometres per hour, but unlike Greyhounds are able to maintain this speed for hours and are very durable.
+At distances over 800 meters Saluki is not only not inferior to the Greyhound but even shows better results.
 It is an excellent companion and a good guard.
 This breed is very healthy and clean.

 The Whippet ranks fourth in speed.
-This dog is very nice and gentle, and runs with about 70 kilometers per hour.
+This dog is very nice and gentle and runs with about 70 kilometres per hour.
 It is an excellent athlete and can be a great guide dog.
 The Whippet is a small English hound whose exterior combines strength, elegance and grace.
 This dog was created for speed running and hunting.
 This is a young breed which resulted from crosses of small Greyhound with different terriers and an Italian greyhound.
-Its delicate, gentle nature and devotion to its master, the lack of aggression towards animals and people makes the Whippet a wonderful pet.
+Its delicate, gentle nature and devotion to its master, the lack of aggression towards animals and people make the Whippet a wonderful pet.

 5. Italian greyhound